Past Attempts At Building An Apple Car

 - Early 2016: With the departure of Steve Zadesky from Project Titan, the integrity of the entire project came into question, and senior leadership chose to re-evaluate the goals of the project.

 Due to these complications, Apple pivoted the project from building an outright physical car to compete with Google and Tesla to focus on the development of a self-driving platform.
+One of the leading issues Apple has been working on is how their self-driving car technology will deal with traditional traffic equipment like traffic cones and other signals.

 After a full phase of layoff, remaining engineers were working on autonomous programs, vision sensors, and simulators.
 This is a strong signal that Apple wants to focus on the technology behind the cars, instead of manufacturing the vehicle components themselves.